anuragambuja/data-engineering-gcp/VertexAI.md

   - Split the cleaned dataset into a training and evaluation dataset.
   - Train a model on the training dataset.
   - Evaluate the model against the evaluation dataset.
+- Vertex AI provides a service called Vertex AI Feature Store, which is a centralized repository to manage, serve, and share features.
+It aggregates the features from different sources in BigQuery and makes them available for both real-time (often called online) and batch (often called offline) serving. benefits of Vertex AI Feature Store:
+  - features are shareable for training and serving.
+They are managed and served from a central repository, maintaining consistency across your organization.
+  - features are reusable.
+This helps to save time and reduces duplicated efforts.
+  - features are scalable.
+They automatically scale to provide low-latency serving, so you can focus on developing the logic to create them without worrying about deployment.
+  - features are easy to use.

  ![image](https://github.com/user-attachments/assets/30e743a5-b048-4608-a6b5-4424fd8d28ba)